 What is planting media?

-This is the material in which plants grow.
+Planting media helps seeds to grow.
 Understanding the composition, functions and intended use can make the selection process easier.
 It is also known as growing media.

-Different types of growing media.
+Types of growing media.

-Planting media components are either organic or inorganic.
+Growing media components are either organic or inorganic.
 Organic components include wood chippings, sawdust, rice hulls, coconut husk fiber, among others.
 Inorganic components include perlite, pumice, vermiculite, starter plugs, hydrogel, among others.

 A farmer can choose to use the individual organic or inorganic media, mix organic media with soil, or organic media with inorganic media or inorganic media with soil to improve its germinating conditions.